A Legal, Dependable Way to End Relentless Collection Calls

 Few types of adversity short of serious illness or family problems compare to dealing with creditor harassment when you simply do not have the money to pay.
 We know that creditors and collection agencies sometimes go to extreme measures in threatening, shaming, calling work or relatives, and continuing with various forms of harassment until you pay something.

 Your need to stop creditor harassment is a legitimate, understandable reason to seriously evaluate bankruptcy.
-We encourage you to contact us for a free consultation focused on understanding your financial situation and beginning to evaluate potential solutions including:
+We encourage you to contact us for a consultation focused on understanding your financial situation and beginning to evaluate potential solutions including:

 - A Chapter 7 bankruptcy that may lead to a discharge of all unsecured debts including credit card balances